Home refinance options explained

 A mortgage is a specific type of loan using a home or living quarters as collateral.
 Mortgages became common among wealthy people in the United States during the early 1900s when a 50% down payment was customary.
 After the Great Depression, the Federal Housing Administration (FHA) took action to make mortgages widely accessible by insuring mortgage debts.
 Banks could then lend money to home buyers without the financial risks associated with default.

-Mortgage loans are built of many different factors that are customized to your needs.
+Mortgage loans are built on many different factors that are customized to your needs.
 However, your needs as a homeowner today might not be your needs as a homeowner later on in life.
 Therefore, it’s a good thing we have the ability to refinance our mortgage.

 There are numerous variables that you will need to consider when it comes to your plans to refinance a mortgage.
 From the number of years to the refinance rates, many service providers can make these changes and will support you in this process.

 A loan to purchase a home, a home equity loan, or a home refinance loan requires different types of mortgages.
-There are two main types of mortgages currently used to purchase a home: government insured loans and conventional loans.
+There are two main types of mortgages currently used to purchase a home: government-insured loans and conventional loans.
 A government-insured loan provides a safety net for lenders in case of default.
 A conventional loan doesn’t provide this safety net, so interest rates, down payment requirements, and fees may be higher.
 Each type will have varying requirements and uses.
+Read more

 Home refinance is an option that allows a borrower to replace their current mortgage with a new one with new terms.